Trump Organization pursued a Moscow Trump Tower during election

 Trump didn't go to Moscow and though his company signed a letter of intent, the project was abandoned at the end of January 2016, just before the beginning of the presidential primaries, according to the Post.

-The Trump organization has signed similar letters in the past, pursuing deals in Russia and elsewhere only to see those efforts fall through in the initial stages.
+The Trump Organization has signed similar letters in the past, pursuing deals in Russia and elsewhere only to see those efforts fall through in the initial stages.

 Trump's involvement and awareness of the negotiations cited by the Post remains unclear and there is no public record that Trump has ever spoken about the effort to build a Trump Tower in 2015 and 2016, according to the report.

 However, Trump has spoken out in news interviews and in sworn depositions about his previous efforts to develop properties in Russia, which date back decades, praising the market there as ripe for investment.
+CNN has reached out to the White House for comment.

 There are conflicting accounts as to why plans for the Moscow Trump Tower were ultimately scrapped and the details surrounding the reported deal seem to contradict Trump's vehement denials of any such business connections in the past.